TommasoGhilardi/Statistics-in-Motion/EEG/README.md

 This script analyses the data to extract the frequenciy range desynchronised during the action execution phase.
 The script calls the function *GraspingSegmentation.m* that reads the csv of the video coding, synch the video to the first fization cross and segment the data.

+### ActionExecution_Frequencies_Extractor.m
+This script extract the frequency powerspectrum of the action execution phase

+### Plot_Frequencies.m
+This script combines all the action execution frequencies files and the fixation crosss of the action prediction.
+The two powerspectrums are then plotted to explore the mu frequency suppressed during action execution.

 ### ActionPrediction_Analysis.m
 This script analyses the data in the frequency range extracted from the execution phase.
 The scripts calls *RejectVisualCoding.m* that allow to reject epochs based on the  vido codding of the session.

+### ActionPrediction_Frequencies_Extractor.m
+This script extract the frequency powerspectrum of the action prediction phase.